-As a CCA embarking on only its third year of operations, VCE will be focusing on limiting customer opt outs by keeping rates competitive, increasing brand recognition and providing a superior customer experience.
+As a CCA in its fourth year of operations transitioning out of the COVID-19 pandemic, VCE continues to focus on limiting customer opt outs by keeping rates competitive, increasing brand recognition and providing a superior customer experience.
 VCE has recently started to procure power through long-term power purchase agreements to assist in stabilizing renewable power costs in the future and help VCE accomplish its mission of providing renewable energy and reducing greenhouse gas emissions.
 This will help reduce the potential effect of future energy market price volatility and create a stable environment for VCE and its ratepayers.
-Countervailing factors due to several regulatory and market factors, including rising Power Charge Indifference Adjustment (PCIA) costs, rising market costs to procure resource adequacy supplies, and impacts associated with COVID, are anticipated to present VCE with significant budgetary pressures over the next two fiscal years.
+VCE will face significant budgetary pressures over the next two years due to several regulatory and market factors, including rising Power Charge Indifference Adjustment (PCIA) costs and rising market costs to procure resource adequacy supplies.